AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	A brief narrative summary of the data resource.

 :Guidance:
-	Provide a clear and concise statement of the content of the dataset and its purpose (i.e. the ‘what’ and ‘why’ aspect of the dataset).
+	Provide a clear and concise statement of the content of the dataset and its purpose (i.e. the 'what' and 'why' aspect of the dataset).
 General background information should not be included, and unexplained abbreviations and jargon should be avoided.
 The abstract description should be understood by non-experts.